atamborrino/streamee.js/README.md

 ---------------------------------------

 ### ee.filter(fromType, f)
-Keep only the chunks that pass the truth test f **Arguments**
+Keep only the chunks that pass the truth test f.

+**Arguments**
 *  fromType: ee.bin | ee.str | ee.obj
 *  f: function(chunk) - Must return a boolean value (indicating if the chunk is kept in the stream) or a Promise of it.